 On May 2, the Quilliam anti-extremist organisation in London was the site of an altercation between Quilliam members and Tommy Robinson, formerly of the English Defence League, and a cameraman.
 Tommy now works for the British branch of Ezra Levant’s right-wing Canadian news network, Rebel Media.

 Tommy had gone to the offices of Quilliam to complain about an article in The Guardian newspaper by Quilliam’s researcher named Julia Ebner, about the rise in right-wing extremism in the UK, and how it and Islamist extremism feed off each other.
-This broad point is often well made and cogently put by Quilliam members like Maajid Nawaz, Adam Deen and Haras Rafiq who is Quilliams’ CEO.
+This broad point is often well made and cogently put by Quilliam members like Ebner in much of this article, Maajid Nawaz, Adam Deen and Haras Rafiq who is Quilliams’ CEO.
 It is a convincing case for how extremism on all ideological fringes breeds a mirror image reaction on the opposite fringe.

-The issue Tommy had with the article was with this specific paragraph, with the most contentious section highlighted:
+The issue Tommy had with the article was with this specific paragraph:

 “That the far right has moved from the fringe into the mainstream demonstrates the massive support that white supremacist movements have attracted from digital natives.
 Their online followership often exceeds that of mainstream political parties: with over 200,000 followers, Tommy Robinson’s Twitter account has almost the same number of followers as Theresa May’s.”